 - Plan - Creating an action plan for the implementation process is critical.
 This plan should include a list of required steps, detailed assignments for each person on the team, a timeline for completion, and goals to hold people accountable.

-- Do – This is when the plan is implemented.
-Complete the steps from the plan phase in the proper order and follow the strategy properly.
+- Do - This is when the plan is implemented.
+Complete the steps from the planning phase in the proper order and follow the strategy properly.
 If this stage is not done properly, it will produce invalid results that make it impossible to know whether the original process improvement strategy worked.

 - Check - Once the plan has been implemented, the team takes measurements to determine whether they are getting the desired results.